Computing the geometric endomorphism ring of a genus 2 Jacobian: Determining in practice

 Thus our proposed algorithm to test for geometric irreducibility is as follows:

-To obtain the version for $K$-irreducibility, simply replace $f_v\{12\}(x)$ by $f_v(x)$ in the above.
-Also notice that step 2 should be performed only when the coefficients of the defining equation are not too big (otherwise the time spent factoring the discriminant greatly exceeds the time needed to prove $\operatorname{End}_{\overline{K}}(\operatorname{Jac}(C))=\mathbb{Z}$ by other methods).
+To obtain the version for $K$-irreducibility, simply replace $f_v^{[12]}(x)$ by $f_v(x)$ in the above.
 When $A$ is geometrically irreducible, we expect this test to be able to quickly prove that this is the case, unless $A$ admits quaternionic multiplication (see lemma \ref{lemma_QMIsDetectedBySquaredPolynomials}).
 In fact, theorem \ref{thm:Achter} guarantees that testing reducibility of characteristic polynomials of Frobenius \textit{will} eventually prove irreducibility if we check a sufficiently large number of places -- again, with the only exception of abelian surfaces with quaternionic multiplication.
-Furthermore, since the places for which $f_v\{12\}(x)$ is irreducible have density 1 when $A/K$ is absolutely irreducible without potential QM, we expect this test to only need a fairly small number of places.
+Furthermore, since the places for which $f_v^{[12]}(x)$ is irreducible have density 1 when $A/K$ is absolutely irreducible without potential QM, we expect this test to only need a fairly small number of places.

 This expectation turns out to be correct for curves over $\mathbb{Q}$: in all the cases we tested (see section \ref{sect:NumericalResults}), for Jacobians of curves defined over the rationals setting $B=59$ was sufficient to show that $A$ was geometrically irreducible in all cases in which this was true and $A$ did not admit potential QM.